thaliaarchi/notes/wspace/assembly/whitelips.md

 ## Semantics

-Strings may contain escape sequences: `\n` as LF; `\t` as tab; `\` followed by greedy decimal digits, parsed as the decimal value; or `\` followed by a UTF-16 code unit (including LF, allowing for line continuations). `"`-strings are NUL-terminated, but `'`-strings are not.
+Strings may contain escape sequences: `\n` as LF; `\t` as tab; `\` followed by greedy decimal digits, parsed as the decimal value; or `\` followed by any UTF-8 character (including LF, allowing for line continuations). `"`-strings are NUL-terminated, but `'`-strings are not.

 Labels starting with `.` are local labels.
 A non-local label definition (the